bitesizing/FindAPhDParser/.github/ISSUE_TEMPLATE/feature_issue.md

 ---
 name: Feature
 about: An issue used to request or outline a new feature.
-Will be associated with a separate branch.
+Will typically be associated with a separate branch.
 labels: enhancement
 assignees: bitesizing
 ---